RadeonOpenCompute/ROCm_Documentation/Topology/topo1.rst

 | What:             /sys/class/kfd/topology/platform_oem
 | Date:             may 2018
 | KernelVersion:    4.13
-| description:      This field gives the OEM(original equipment manufacturer) id.
+| description:      This field gives the OEM(original equipment manufacturer) ID.
+Identifies HSA platform, reflects the OEMID in the CRAT

 | What:             /sys/class/kfd/topology/platform_id
 | Date:             may 2018
 | KernelVersion:    4.13
-| description:      this field provides the platform id, which is currently running on
+| description:      This field provides the HSA platform ID, reflects OEM TableID in the CRAT

 | What:             /sys/class/kfd/topology/platform_rev
 | Date:             may 2018
 | KernelVersion:    4.13
-| description:      Gives the platform revision id.
+| description:      Provides HSA platform revision, reflects Platform Table Revision ID